Snow-Scripts/.github/profile/README.md

 <!-- @format -->

-# ❄ Welcome to the Snow Scripts Store ❄
+# ❄ Welcome to the Snow Scripts Github ❄

 I'm Articca / Foxxite, I create high quality scripts for QBCore.
 My work is tested, upgraded, and improved daily.